Higher rights of audience

 You can apply for your higher courts qualification once you have been admitted and can evidence that you have passed the advocacy assessments.

-EU/EEA and Swiss nationals who have qualified in an EU Jurisdiction (i.e. lawyers who meet the requirements of Directive 2005/36 (Recognition of Professional Qualifications)) are eligible to apply under Rule 5.
+You meet the requirements of Directive 2005/36 (Recognition of Professional Qualifications) and are eligible to apply under Regulation 9.10(a).
 Please complete an Assessment Table.